Lenaa

-Lena Mohan Kumar (born 1981), known by stage name Lenaa, is an Indian actress, author, and screenwriter who appears predominantly in Malayalam cinema.
-She has worked in over 175 films in five different languages, including films in English, Hindi, Tamil, Telugu, and Malayalam.
+Lena Mohan Kumar (born 1981), known by her stage name Lenaa, is an Indian actress, author, and screenwriter who appears predominantly in Malayalam cinema and television apart from a few Tamil films.

 Early life

-Lena was born to Mohan Kumar and Tina at Thrissur, Kerala.
+Lena was born to Mohan Kumar and Tina in Kochi, Kerala.
 Her mother Tina is a Catholic.
+Her father, who hails from Thrissur, was an officer in the State Bank of India.
+She has a sister named Tasha.

-She studied at Seventh Day Adventist School and at Hari Sri Vidya Nidhi School in Thrissur.
+Lena had her primary schooling at Shillong.
+She then attended Seventh Day Adventist School and Hari Sri Vidya Nidhi School in Thrissur.
+Later she studied at Prajyoti Niketan College in Thrissur.

-Lena is a postgraduate in Clinical psychology.
-She worked as a clinical psychologist in Mumbai before entering her acting career.
-In 2020, she said she had plans for a directorial debut as she confirmed the completion of the first draft of a new project.
+After securing a first rank in BSc from the Calicut University, she did her post-graduation in Clinical Psychology in Mumbai.
+She later worked as a clinical psychology intern in Mumbai.

 Career

-Lena made her debut in Jayaraj's Sneham, which was followed by critically acclaimed Karunam She had already established as a lead actress in the Malayalam television industry with serials like Omanathinkalpakshi, Ohari, Malayogam and Thadankalpalayam before focusing on her film career.
+Lena made her debut in Jayaraj's Sneham, which was followed by critically acclaimed Karunam She had already established as a lead actress in the Malayalam television industry with serials like Omanathinkal Pakshi, Ohari, Malayogam and Thadankalpalayam before focusing on her film career.
 She is also a television host and manages the YouTube Vlogging channel – Lena's Magazine.
-She has over 100 films to her credit in Malayalam cinema along with films in English, Tamil, Telugu and Hindi languages.

 Some of her noted performances were in the critically acclaimed Traffic (2011) after which she acted in films such in Snehaveedu, Ee Adutha Kaalathu, Spirit, Left Right Left and Ennu Ninte Moideen in supporting roles.
 Lenaa will star alongside Adil Hussain (Parched, Hotel Salvation) in a British-Indian feature titled Footprints On Water, to be directed by Nathalia Syam.

+In 2020, she said she had plans for a directorial debut as she confirmed the completion of the first draft of a new project.

 In 2023, she published The Autobiography of God, a book about her life and views on mental health.

 Personal life

-Lena married Abhilash Kumar in 2004, whom she divorced in 2013.
+Lena was raised as a Christian; however, she embraced spirituality from 2004.
+She married Abhilash Kumar in 2004, whom she divorced in 2013.
 On 27 February 2024, she announced that she had married Group Captain Prasanth Nair, an astronaut designated for the Gaganyaan mission to space.